-We will not issue, enter into any agreement to issue or announce the issuance or proposed issuance of any Class A ordinary shares or any securities which would entitle the holder thereof to acquire at any time Class A ordinary shares, during the 30-day period from the date of completion of this offering, subject to certain exemptions.
+We will not issue, enter into any agreement to issue or announce the issuance or proposed issuance of any Class A ordinary shares or any securities which would entitle the holder thereof to acquire at any time Class A ordinary shares, during the 30-day period from the date of each closing, subject to certain exemptions.

-We will also, during the three-month period from the date of completion of this offering, not effectuate or enter into an agreement to effect any issuance of Class A ordinary shares or any securities which would entitle the holder thereof to acquire at any time Class A ordinary shares (or a combination of units thereof) involving, among others, transactions in which we (i) issue or sell any debt or equity securities that are convertible into, exchangeable or exercisable for, or include the right to receive additional Class A ordinary shares either (A) at a conversion price, exercise price or exchange rate or other price that is based upon and/or varies with the trading prices of or quotations for the Class A ordinary shares at any time after the initial issuance of such debt or equity securities, or (B) with a conversion, exercise or exchange price that is subject to being reset at some future date after the initial issuance of such debt or equity security or upon the occurrence of specified or contingent events directly or indirectly related to our business or the market for the Class A Ordinary Shares (but not including antidilution protections related to future share issuances) or (ii) enter into, or effect a transaction under, any agreement, including, but not limited to, an equity line of credit, whereby we may issue securities at a future determined price, subject to certain exemptions.
+We will also, during the 60-day period after the date of the final closing, not effectuate or enter into an agreement to effect any issuance of Class A ordinary shares or any securities which would entitle the holder thereof to acquire at any time Class A ordinary shares (or a combination of units thereof).
+In addition, for the six-month period after the date of the final closing, we will not effectuate or enter into any agreement to effect any issuance any issuance of Class A ordinary shares or any securities which would entitle the holder thereof to acquire at any time Class A ordinary shares (or a combination of units thereof), involving, among others, transactions in which we (i) issue or sell any debt or equity securities that are convertible into, exchangeable or exercisable for, or include the right to receive additional Class A ordinary shares either (A) at a conversion price, exercise price or exchange rate or other price that is based upon and/or varies with the trading prices of or quotations for the Class A ordinary shares at any time after the initial issuance of such debt or equity securities, or (B) with a conversion, exercise or exchange price that is subject to being reset at some future date after the initial issuance of such debt or equity security or upon the occurrence of specified or contingent events directly or indirectly related to our business or the market for the Class A Ordinary Shares (but not including antidilution protections related to future share issuances) or (ii) enter into, or effect a transaction under, any agreement, including, but not limited to, an equity line of credit, whereby we may issue securities at a future determined price, subject to certain exemptions.